 Watch our short video and be inspired!

 Looking back, leading forward!

 Since its inception in 2016, the Future Leaders Fundraising Challenge has been inspiring students of the WHU MBA program.

-Take a look at the videos of our past events to find out more about this innovative way of teaching leadership!
+Take a look at the videos and photo galleries of our past events to find out more about this innovative way of teaching leadership!

 Would you like more information? –

 Admissions Manager MBA

 +49 (0)211 44709 147

 We gratefully acknowledge the support of our sponsors: